CBorowski-dev/docs-operaton-org/content/webapps/cockpit/extend/configuration.md

 }
 ```

 For more details about legacy Plugins, check out the legacy [Plugin documentation](https://docs.camunda.org/manual/7.13/webapps/cockpit/extend/plugins/).
-Please note that this link will take you to the documentation of Camunda **7.13** .
+Please note that this link will take you to the documentation of Operaton **7.13** .

 # BPMN Diagram Viewer (bpmn.js)